Multi-person 3D pose estimation from unlabelled data: Method

 \section{Method}

-The proposed system consists of a three-staged pipeline: a) a skeleton detector, b) a multi-view skeleton matching Graph Neural Network (GNN), and c) a pose estimation multilayer perceptron (MLP).
+The proposed system consists of a three-staged pipeline: a) a skeleton detector, b) a multi-view skeleton matching Graph Neural Network, and c) a pose estimation Multi-Layer Perceptron (MLP).
 Given that there are very efficient solutions for the first stage of the pipeline, no new alternative is proposed in this work.
 In fact, our system is independent of the skeleton detector used.
-The multi-view skeleton matching and the pose estimation network are contributions of this work.
-The code is available at \url{https://github.com/gnns4hri/3D_multi_pose_estimator}
+The multi-view skeleton matching and the pose estimation network are our two main contributions.
+Figure~\ref{fig:pipeline} shows how these two stages of the pipeline work at test time, which take as input a set of detected skeletons per view that can be obtained using any skeleton detector.
+The code is available at \url{https://github.com/gnns4hri/3D_multi_pose_estimator}.